Small house design

 Noise levels are minimized through the interior layout design and acoustically absorbent floor and wall covers.

-Common areas provide a venue for musical performances, dances and other gatherings.
-The architecture promotes spontaneous interaction among the residents, and welcomes families and friends.
-Meals can be prepared in the common kitchen.
-Spaces can be configured for small parties.
+The neighbourhood spaces and large multi-purpose room provide a venue for musical performances, dances and other gatherings.
+The architecture promotes spontaneous interaction among the residents and welcomes families and friends.
 A safe play area for children encourages family visits.

 Seasonal festivities allow residents to celebrate cultural heritage with members of their community and visitors.
-The individual home units and common areas are designed to facilitate socializing.
+The individual homes and common areas are designed to facilitate socializing.

 Respite and daycare